danilop/danilop-personal-page/README.md

 I built it for my personal page: https://danilop.net

-Put static assets in the `static` folder.
+1. Put static assets in the `static` folder.

-Put HTML templates with `processLinks` where you want to embed links in the `src` folder.
+2. Put HTML templates with `processLinks` where you want to embed links in the `src` folder.

-Put links as a JSON array in the `data` folder.
+3. Put links as a JSON array in the `data` folder.

-Using the Open Graph protocol, I am currently getting info from the AWS Blog, Speaker Deck, and YouTube.
+4. Using the Open Graph protocol, this is getting info from the link source.

-The output goes in a `public` folder.
+5. The output goes in a `public` folder.